 - Veterinary wellness checks: Horses should be checked and treated for health conditions such as EMS and PPID that may affect their hoof health.

 - Dietary monitoring: Horses should be carefully introduced to grass pastures to prevent weight gain that can cause excess weight-bearing on the hooves.
 Horses with metabolic concerns should not be fed grain or starchy feeds, while others may be safely fed a limited amount of these food sources.
+Horses with metabolic disease typically require limited or no pasture access.

 - Body condition scoring: Owners should get comfortable with regularly monitoring their horse’s body condition score.
 If your horse starts gaining excess body condition, adjust their feeding program to reduce energy intake.